Getting There-- Day Sites and Launch Points for the Backcountry

 .
 The road to the Bonneville Pass Trailhead, which is the western end of the Dunoir Trail and the easiest way to approach Austin Peak, is marked on maps as a 4wd road, but it is passable for passenger cars.

 At Togwotee Pass, a dirt road heads off in the direction of Two Ocean Mountain and thus shortens the approach.
 High clearance is recommended, and 4wd may be necessary in wet conditions.

 The parking area where the trail up Mount Sublette begins is about a mile west of the pass.
 A few miles beyond that is the marked turnoff for the Holmes Cave Trail.
-More directions are available on the pages for Mount Sublette and Breccia Peak.
+More directions are available on the pages for Mount Sublette and Buffalo Fork Peak.

 On the north side of the range, a road just outside (west of) Cody follows the South Fork Shoshone River to a major wilderness portal.
 This road also provides access to the high-quality ice climbing along the South Fork.

 Reaching the peaks in this range often requires a multi-day approach.
 There are, however, a few areas that offer day-trip or one-night access to excellent mountains on the edge of, or already amidst, some serious wilderness.

 Try the Togwotee Pass/Brooks Lake area, at the southern end of the range.
 The peaks here have a tendency to be flat-topped, almost like small plateaus, but guarded on two or more sides by high, sheer cliffs that in places remind some observers of the Dolomites.
 Where the peaks are not as gentle, they are characterized by spires and pinnacles that are beautiful to view but treacherous to climb.
 The rock has a tendency to be awful because much of it is breccia